 - Income derived from such land by agriculture operations:

-- Basic operations – The basic operations would include cultivation of the land and consequently sowing of seeds, planting, etc wherein human effort involved in producing crops
+- Basic operations – The basic operations would include cultivation of the land and consequently sowing of seeds, planting, etc wherein human effort is involved in producing crops

-- Income from sale of agricultural produce:
+- Income from the sale of agricultural produce:

 - Where the produce does not undergo ordinary processes to become marketable, the income arising on sale would generally be partly agricultural income and part of it will be non-agricultural income.
-The Income Tax has prescribed rules to bifurcate agricultural and non agricultural produce for various products
+The Income Tax has prescribed rules to bifurcate agricultural and non-agricultural produce for various products

-- Income derived from saplings or seedlings:
+- Income derived from saplings or seedlings

-- Income attributable to a farm house
+- Income attributable to a farmhouse

-- The building should be on agricultural land or in immediate vicinity of the agricultural land, or
+- The building should be on agricultural land or in the immediate vicinity of the agricultural land, or

 - The land should not be located within the following region:

-Aerial distance from municipality* | Population as per last preceding census |
+Aerial distance from municipality* | Population as per the last preceding census |

-Within 2 kms | 10,000 to 1,00,000 |
+Within 2 km | 10,000 to 1,00,000 |

-Within 6 kms | 1,00,000 to 10,00,000 |
+Within 6 km | 1,00,000 to 10,00,000 |

-Within 8 kms | > INR 10,00,000 |
+Within 8 km | > INR 10,00,000 |

 Note: Even where the local population is < 10,000, the land should also not be situated within the jurisdiction of the local municipality or cantonment board.